 This section covers various kinds of books that I think are worth reading.

-- The Stormlight Archive [Wikipedia] by Brandon Sanderson – by far the most interesting fantasy world I have explored.
-The books are relatively long (save Edgedancer, which is a novella set between the 1st and the 2nd book), but very much worth the read (or listen).
+- The Stormlight Archive [Wikipedia] – by far the most interesting fantasy world I have explored.
+Every time you think “that’s it”, something new and exciting happens (honestly, I’m still thinking about how he tops the ending of the fourth book).
+The books are relatively long, but very much worth the read (or listen).

 - The Way of Kings